FuelLabs/sway/docs/book/src/basics/commonly_used_library_types.md

 ## `Result` Type

-**`Result<T, E>`** `Result` is the type used for returning and propagating errors.
-It is an enum with the variants, `Ok(T)`, representing success and containing a value, and `Err(E)`, representing error and containing an error value.
-The T and E in this definition are type parameters, allowing Result to be generic and used with any types.
+Type `Result` is the type used for returning and propagating errors.
+It is an `enum` with two variants: `Ok(T)`, representing success and containing a value, and `Err(E)`, representing error and containing an error value.
+The `T` and `E` in this definition are type parameters, allowing `Result` to be generic and to be used with any types.

 ```sway
 pub enum Result<T, E> {